 This clear-eyed sense of what counts — of the natural environment as a bankable commodity, without which there can be no local tourist economy to speak of — adds a tinge of hopefulness to the incredible beauty of the sunset as I take a long sip of my blue drink.
 The idea of paradise, one that’s pristine and untouched, may be forever lost.
 But what El Nido stands to gain is a notion of paradise that respects the balance of human and nature, of culture and progress, and of what we can exploit and what must be left alone.

-Makeup: Renen Bautista
+Hair and makeup: Renen Bautista

 Styling: Anne Arguelles